Statistical description of galaxy clusters in Finzi model of gravity: A Comparison of New and old clustering parameter

 \section{A Comparison of New and old clustering parameter}

 In this section the clustering parameter $b_n$ developed in this work based on the Finzi model of gravity is compared with the standard parameter $b$ defined in~\cite{9}.
-The clustering parameter gives the strength of correlation and will in turn decide the time-length of clustering.
+The correlation parameter gives the strength of correlation and will in turn decide the time-length of clustering.

-From the graph (Fig.(\ref{fig6})) it can been seen the new clustering parameter is more stronger than the standard one.
+From the graph (Fig.(\ref{fig6})) it can been seen that the new clustering parameter is more strong than the standard one.
 This is due to the effect of the increased strength of the potential energy function at large distances as defined in the Finzi model.